Financial Aid Process

 Federal aid applicants are randomly selected for 'verification'.
 These students must provide additional information, such as citizenship documentation, or a federal IRS tax transcript, etc. Three different ways to request an IRS tax transcript.
 If Butler is requiring additional information, you will be sent a letter or an e-mail explaining what is needed.
 All requested documentation must be submitted in order to continue the processing of your application.
 All documents received by 3:00 p.m. in our office will be posted the same day.
 Otherwise, the posting date will be the following business day.
 File completion is processed in date order according to the date that the last required, accurately completed document was received.
 Verification can take 4-6 weeks.
-All required documents are due in the OSFA by July 1 for Fall; December 1 for Spring; and May 1 for Summer.
-Submitting documents by this date will avoid the necessity for a payment contract or payment by you - APPLY EARLY.
+All required documents are due in the OSFA by July 16 for Fall; December 1 for Spring; and May 1 for Summer.
+Submitting documents by this date may avoid the necessity for a payment contract or payment by you - APPLY EARLY.

 - Receive award letter

 You will be sent an award letter when your financial aid file is complete.
 Award letters are sent beginning in April or May for the following academic year.
 Make sure you apply early and that you submit all requested documentation or forms in a ly manner.
 You must also complete any additional paperwork that is necessary.
 Award amounts printed on award letters are based on full- enrollment (12 credit hours).
 Pell awards are pro-rated at disbursement if you are enrolled in less than full- .

 Once Pell funds are paid, additional Pell funds will not be disbursed for increased enrollment.
 You can only receive Pell funds at one college during each term you are enrolled.